JayjeetAtGithub/skyhookdm-benchmark-ssl/paper/paper.md

 ## Kubernetes

-Kubernetes is a production-grade open-source container orchestration system written in Golang that automates many of the manual processes involved in deploying, scaling, and managing of containerized applications across a cluster of hosts.
+Kubernetes [@kubernetes_google] is a production-grade open-source container orchestration system written in Golang that automates many of the manual processes involved in deploying, scaling, and managing of containerized applications across a cluster of hosts.
 A cluster can span hosts across public, private, or hybrid clouds.
 This makes Kubernetes an ideal platform for hosting cloud-native applications.
 Kubernetes supports a wide range of container runtimes including Docker, Rkt, and Podman.